jacobRaw/MTRN4231_burger_bot/README.md

 Burger and sandwich assembly is a significant technical issue faced by industry with minimal solutions currently available.
 Many require assembly lines with multiple robotic manipulators with end effectors specialised to one or two ingredients at a time.
 This inflates cost for restaurants who are fed up with their unreliable employees and looking for a robotic solution.
 This project proposes an end effector which can manipulate any foreseeable burger ingredient, reducing the assembly line to a singular robot per burger.

 The solution integrates computer vision, path planning, a custom-built end effector and closed-loop control to solve this problem.
-As a general overview of functionality the below operation pipeline explains how the solution operates.
+As a general overview of functionality the below operation pipeline explains the solution.

 - The functionality starts from the end-user who inputs their desired menu item.
 This has information about the correct ingredients and the order for stacking and is fed into the brain.
 - Within the restaurant, ingredients can either be fed into the robot’s range via conveyor belt in any configuration but in this simplified case they are situated randomly on a table within range of an RGB-D camera.